Sun-Seeker's One Week Morocco Itinerary: Marrakech + Sahara + Taghazout

 Optional add-on:

 If you have an extra day or two up your sleeve, consider heading down the coast from Agadir to explore the spectacular beaches around Mirleft and Sidi Ifni.
+These tend to be quieter than the beaches around Agadir and Taghazout, plus there are some lesser-known surf breaks too.

 I recommend you rent a car in Morocco through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.